kevinsallee/ftrack_exercises/copy_asset_build/README.md

 were missing if I wanted to copy it "fully": what fields should be kept for each object type?
 Do we reset statuses, not put assignees, etc?
 So instead it's just linking to the "original" asset build

+- the documentation is not clear about how to mark a job as failed.
+But the error message if you try to put something random is, that's where I found the keyword was "failed"